JaddotWuzHere/TheContinuum/content/Continuum Physics/Branches/Anachysics/Soul.md

 ## Overview
 ---
 A soul is a coherent configuration of the anima field that embodies individuality, awareness, and continuity of identity.
-It represents the metaphysical structure by which consciousness is defined within the **[[index#The Continuum|Continuum]]**.
+It represents the metaphysical structure by which consciousness is defined within the **[[Continuum Physics#The Continuum|Continuum]]**.

 The soul exists primarily within animaspace, a **[[Domain|domain]]** which houses information regarding conscious thought.
 Additionally, it serves as the anchor through which living beings maintain coherence across phase states.